RedisLabs/redislabs-docs/content/rs/release-notes/rs-5-4-december-2018.md

 ### Installation

 *   In default Ubuntu 18.04 installations, port 53 is in use by systemd-resolved (DNS server).
-In such a case, the system configuration should be changed to make this port available before running RS installation.
+In such a case, the system configuration must be changed to make this port available before running RS installation.

 ### Upgrade

 *   Before upgrading a database with RediSearch Module to Redis 5.0, the RediSearch Module must be upgraded to 1.4.2 or above.
-*   Node upgrade fails if the SSL certificate/s were configured in version 5.2.X without using the new API, but by updating the cert on the disk.
+*   Node upgrade fails if SSL certificates were configured in version 5.0.2 and above by updating the certificates on the disk instead of using the new API.
 For assistance with this issue, please contact support.

 ### Cluster API